THUHoloLab/feature-domain-phase-retrieval/ReadMe.md

 # FAIRY: Feature-domain optimization with Arbitrary constrains for Intensity-based wavefront RecoverY
 <br>
-This is the MATLAB code for implementation of FAIRY, an optimization framework for intensity-based wavefront recovery.
+This is the MATLAB code for implementation of FAIRY, an optimization framework for intensity-based wavefront recovery. <br>
 <br>
-FAIRY is a wavefront retrieval engine that recovers for a broad class of wavefront through unique non-convex, high-dimensional, feature-domain optimization with arbitrary constrains.
+FAIRY is a wavefront retrieval engine that recovers for a broad class of wavefront through unique non-convex, high-dimensional, feature-domain optimization with arbitrary constrains. <br>
 <br>
-Optimizations of the non-convex loss function are regarded as supervised-learning, solved by complex-backpropagation.
+Optimizations of the non-convex loss function are regarded as supervised-learning, solved by complex-backpropagation. <br>
 <br>